-Mounting the Sensor Head and Intake Tube
+Mounting the Sensor Head

-The LI-7200RS sensor head should be mounted to a tripod or tower using the mounting kit (part number 7900-340) or a 3/4 inch IPS NuRail® swivel mount.
-The head should be tilted at a 10 to 15° angle toward the inlet.
-If the intake tube is longer than 15 cm, it should be attached to a secure element so that the analyzer is not bearing its full weight.
+The LI-7500RS sensor head should be mounted to a tripod or tower using the mounting kit (part number 7900-340) or a 3⁄4 inch IPS NuRail® swivel mount.
+The head should be tilted at a 15° angle to ensure water does not pool on the lower lens.